mesadev-esc/SMM-CrackSupport/README.md

-# Satisfactory Mod Manager - CrackSupport
+# Satisfactory Mod Manager - Custom Installation Support
-## Please consider buying the game legit, the studio worked *extremely* hard on the game.
-### This readme stays the same for the cracksupport version.
+## This application is **NOT** to be used as a support for cracked installations.

 Mod manager for [Satisfactory](https://www.satisfactorygame.com/).
 Handles all the steps of installing mods for you.